-- 1. Describe the different fields of activities in which biomedical engineers may work to solve societal problems - 2.
+- 1. List the different fields of activities in which biomedical engineers may work to solve societal problems - 2.
 Identify some of the professional societies and the professional status of biomedical engineering - 3.
 Identify the modern moral dilemmas in professional ethics - 4.
 Identify different types of potential hazards and how to proactively address patients safety in modern hospitals - 5.
-Describe how to utilize biomedical sensors - 6.
+Describe and learn how to utilize biomedical sensors - 6.
 Describe the characteristics of biosignals and their basic methodologies - 7.
 Describe the basics of medical instrumentation systems - 8.
 Describe the basics of medical imaging systems

 Topics to be Covered : Duration in Weeks

-1. History of biomedical engineering 1 1
+1. History of biomedical engineering 1

-2. Professional ethics 1

-3. Patient safety 1

-4. Biomedical sensors 3
+2. Biomedical sensors 2

-5. Biosignal processing 2
+3. Biosignal processing 2

+4. Bioinstrumentation 4

-6. Medical Imaging Systems 3
+5. Medical Imaging Systems 4

-7. Bioinstrumentation Physics 3
+6. Patient safety and professional ethics 1

-Student Outcomes addressed by the course: (Put a $\sqrt{\text{sign}}$)
+Student Outcomes addressed by the course: (Put a $\sqrt{\text{sign}}$ )

-(a) an ability to apply knowledge of mathematics, science, and engineering \checkmark (b) an ability to design and conduct experiments, as well as to analyze and interpret data \checkmark (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability (d) an ability to function on multidisciplinary teams (e) an ability to identify, formulate, and solve engineering problems (f) an understanding of professional and ethical responsibility \checkmark
+(a) an ability to apply knowledge of mathematics, science, and engineering $\checkmark$ (b) an ability to design and conduct experiments, as well as to analyze and interpret data $\checkmark$ (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability (d) an ability to function on multidisciplinary teams (e) an ability to identify, formulate, and solve engineering problems (f) an understanding of professional and ethical responsibility $\checkmark$